We are a Veterans business who want to improve the access and fairness to business insurance and other financial services.

 So, our objective is to address the anomaly of some highly dedicated and trustworthy individuals being deprived of financial products, services and credit by reason of a lack of a track record or from poor analysis of the future risks they face.

 As we started as a small business we thought we’d address that area first.

 The current financial support paths disadvantage new entrants in what is one of the key sectors of our economy and the one where there is the greatest potential for growth.
 The SME sector suffers from rigid lending practices and reactive case management and 50% of SMEs fail or get wound-up in the first 3-5yrs.
 The direct costs of this “death rate” are huge but the knock-on effects on the financial well-being of those sole-traders, entrepreneurs and employees are greater.

-Given that nearly 600,000 new small business owners started in 2018 and there are 5.2m businesses who have under 10 employees with over 250,000 run by veterans, TSFL ‘is on a mission’ to support our economy’s micro-businesses through better access to fair and affordable business and events insurance, support tools and, in the future, finance and funding.
+Given that nearly 600,000 new small business owners started in 2018 and there are 5.2m businesses who have under 10 employees with over 250,000 run by veterans, TSFL ‘is on a mission’ to support our economy’s micro-businesses through better access to fair and affordable business insurance, support tools and, in the future, finance and funding.